gorango/ai-tool-retriever/README.md

 ### Quick Start

-The new architecture requires you to explicitly initialize and provide the embedding model and tool store.
-This makes the setup process transparent and flexible.
+You must explicitly initialize and provide the embedding model and tool store.
+The library provides defaults for a local model and an in-memory store.

 The first time you use the default `TransformersEmbeddingProvider`, it will download and cache the embedding model (`~260MB`).
 This is a one-time operation.